 Instructions

 - Cook the Onion: Slightly cook the onion rings and set aside.
-They’ll add sweetness and texture to the final dish.
+Theyโll add sweetness and texture to the final dish.1 whole Red onions

-- Sauté the Garlic: In the same pan, sauté garlic until fragrant.
+- Sautรฉ the Garlic: In the same pan, sautรฉ garlic until fragrant.2 tablespoon Garlic

-- Simmer the Sauce: Add the marinade, water, sugar, pepper, and beef powder to the pan and stir.
-Add pork and simmer for about 20 minutes on low heat until the flavors meld together.
+- Simmer the Sauce: Add the marinade, water, sugar, pepper, oyster sauce and beef powder to the pan and stir.
+Add pork and simmer for about 20 minutes on low heat until the flavors meld together.1 tablespoon Oyster Sauce, 1 teaspoon Beef Powder, 2 cups Water, 2 teaspoon Sugar, ยฝ teaspoon Black Pepper, 2.5 pounds Pork Shoulder Steak

 - Mix cornstarch with water to create a slurry.
-Gradually add this to the sauce, stirring continuously until thickened.
+Gradually add this to the sauce, stirring continuously until thickened.2 teaspoon Cornstarch diluted with 2 tablespoon of water

 - Combine and Serve: Add the onions back to the pan.
 The sauce should be thick and glossy, clinging to every bite of pork.